ikartikgautam/insta-followers-tracker-bot/README.md

 ### Based on python
 # To Run:
 1. run 'pip install -r requirements.txt'
+2. Install chrome webdriver which is compatible with your browser & place it in the root directory of project with name 'chromedriver.exe'
-2. create 2 files with name : 'new.txt' and 'old.txt'
+3. create 2 files with name : 'new.txt' and 'old.txt'
-3. create a file config.cfg with 'username' and 'password' of your insta profile stored under [creds] section in this file
+4. create a file config.cfg with 'username' and 'password' of your insta profile stored under [creds] section in this file
-4. run python 'instaTracker.py'
+5. run python 'instaTracker.py'
-5. Enjoy
+6. Enjoy
 # Contributions
 All kind of contibutions are welcome
 # Note